 All I did was drill a hole in the top edge, add a candle and hang.
 Simple, right?
 What is more, I just love the patina it offers, and it made sense to me that the tin would serve as a heat shield for the wall.

 Next, those three vintage Cake King pans were just beckoning for a new purpose.
 Additionally, I grab a piece of barn wood leftover from building our raised garden beds and used screws and my drill to attach them to the board.

 Then, I drilled a hole for mounting to the wall and got this…

 Isn’t it cute?
 A handy spot to put some kitchen accessories or even flowers if you felt the desire.

-Next!
-The sifter/screen was something I bought knowing an idea would hit me later, and I was quite excited with my revelation.
-I decided to embroider it just like I did my Bentwood rocking chair.
+After that, the sifter/screen was something I bought knowing an idea would hit me later, and I was quite excited with my revelation.
+Likewise, I decide to embroider it just like I did my Bentwood rocking chair.

 I had some leftover wool from that rocking chair project and got my stitch fix and it felt oh-so-good.

 With a bit of time and a slew of colonial knots (I have used this tutorial to make them for years), I ended up with a sweet piece of art.